dotsenkodanylo/image-padder/README.md

 I have a weirdly particular way I try to frame and compose my photos before I post them/use them for whatever.
 The issue is that from the scans to the final product, I've always had to manually reformat the images and apply the border styling that I've re-developed over and over again.
-This entire process can really soak up your time and takes away from the enjoyment of using the pictures for whatever purpose.
+This entire process can really soak up my time and takes away from the enjoyment of using the pictures for whatever purpose.
 As such, I decided to streamline the process the best way I know how; **scripting it**.
 And so here we are today.